Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 - Next.js 14.2.4
 - Auth.js v5, OAuth2 / JWT
 - Entra ID with MS Graph REST API, delegated API permissions
-- Prisma with SLQLITE (default for quick start) / Azure SQL / Postgres providers
+- Prisma ORM with SLQLITE (default for quick start) / Azure SQL / Postgres providers
+  - Also tested with Drizzle ORM.
+However, it did not support Azure SQL that we used to host our DB
 - Optional Azure Automation with Hybrid Worker to handle operations on local AD users
 - Seamlessly deployable on Azure App Service.
 Recommended App Plan is Linux, 4Gb.